 Counselors are available to assist you by providing resources to finance your professional education.

 The NSLDS is the US Department of Education's official loan database.
-This source wil provide federal loan history as well as information about your loan servicers.
+This source will provide federal loan history as well as information about your loan servicers.
 You must use your Federal Student Aid PIN to access this website.
-If you do not know your PIN, please visit this page to learn how to secure a new one.

 The interactive Financial Awareness Counseling tool provides information to help understand financial aid and assistance in managing finances.